 As with all nexus types, different states apply different criteria to determine sales tax nexus.
 There are also multiple types of sales tax nexus, which further complicates the picture.
 Here’s an overview of the types of sales tax nexus and common qualification criteria.

-- Physical nexus.
 Having a physical location, resident employee, or owner in a state can establish physical sales tax nexus for out-of-state sellers.
 Depending on state regulation and individual business activities, you might also have physical nexus in states where you employ staff or independent contractors, own property, or attend a trade show.

-Before 2018, states typically needed to establish physical nexus to enforce sales tax collection for out-of-state state retailers, but the 2018 Supreme Court ruling South Dakota v.
+Before 2018, states typically needed to establish physical nexus to enforce sales tax collection for out-of-state retailers, but the 2018 Supreme Court ruling South Dakota v.
 Wayfair, Inc. made it significantly easier for states to establish sales tax nexus for online sellers.
 This decision upheld a South Dakota policy establishing nexus for goods delivered into South Dakota, regardless of the buyer’s or seller’s location at the time of the sale.
 Almost every US state now has a law modeled on the South Dakota ruling, allowing taxing jurisdictions to use economic measures to determine sales tax nexus for online sellers.

 As an example, California requires businesses to collect and remit sales tax if they meet any of the following conditions:

-- Have a physical location in the state.
+Have a physical location in the state.
 If you maintain, occupy, or use (directly, indirectly, or through a subsidiary or agent) a permanent or temporary office, place of distribution, sales or sample room, warehouse or storage place, or other physical place of business, you have sales tax nexus in California.

-- Have people in the state.
-If you have representatives, agents, or independent contractors operating in California on your behalf, under your authority, or under the authority of your subsidiary for purposes of making sales, taking orders, assembling or installing merchandise, training, customers, making deliveries, or otherwise establishing or maintaining a market for your product, you have sales tax nexus in California.
+Have people in the state.
+If you have representatives, agents, or independent contractors operating in California on your behalf, under your authority, or under the authority of your subsidiary for purposes of making sales, taking orders, assembling or installing merchandise, training customers, making deliveries, or otherwise establishing or maintaining a market for your product, you have sales tax nexus in California.

-- Rent or lease property in the state.
+Rent or lease property in the state.
 If you receive rental payments from the leases of tangible personal property located in California (such as leases of machinery, equipment, and furniture) or own or lease real property or personal property, such as machinery or equipment, furniture, or computer servers in the state, you have sales tax nexus in California.

-- Earn enough money in the state.
+Earn enough money in the state.
 If you have total combined sales of tangible personal property for delivery in California exceeding $500,000 during the preceding or current calendar year, you have sales tax nexus in California.
 This typically excludes SaaS products delivered remotely.

 Although standards vary by state, many states determine excise tax nexus using the same factors applied to income tax nexus and sales tax nexus (such as having employees, owning assets or property, or exceeding a specific sales threshold).